 Brushing your teeth does more than just remove bacteria from the teeth, keep your breath minty fresh, and create sparkling white teeth.
 Good dental health is about so much more than just your teeth.
 Your gums are an important part of the oral hygiene and dental health tradition.
 If you aren’t taking good care of them, your teeth will soon fall into their own states of emergency.

-Poor gum health can lead to periodontal disease, tooth sensitivity, tooth shifting, Benefits of tooth brushing and prevent gum bleeding abscessed teeth, and even tooth loss.
+Poor gum health can lead to periodontal disease, tooth sensitivity, tooth shifting, abscessed teeth, and even tooth loss.
 Brushing your teeth twice daily combined with flossing, antiseptic mouth rinses, and regular dental checkups and cleaning will go a long way towards overall good gum health.

 Treatments for gum disease once it sets in include plaque removal in the dentist office, prescription mouth rinses to kill bacteria, and potential surgery for more severe cases.